argorar/WebMConverter/README.md

 ### Filter

-If your video looks dark, you can try with some filters.
+If your video looks dark, you can try with some pre-set filters.
+Now you can create your own filter using *Advanced* option, change gamma, contrast and saturation.

 ![filter](img/light.JPG)